 10. New Living Translation (NLT)

-The New Living Translation (NLT) is a dynamic, thought-for-thought translation of the Bible published initially in 1996.
-It originally started as a revision of The Living Bible, which is considered to be a “paraphrase” Bible translation.
+The New Living Translation (NLT) is another widely popular Bible translation with the objective of translating the message of the Bible into clear, natural English.
+The NLT version we read today was initially published in 1996, and is actually a revision of The Living Bible, which is a “paraphrase” Bible translation.

-The translators of the NLT aimed to translate the message of the Bible into clear, natural English.
-Their goal was to be both faithful to the ancient texts but also easily understandable to the modern reader.
+Their goal in the revision was to creation a Bible translation that is both faithful to the ancient texts while also being easily understandable to the modern reader.

 Like this post?
 Pin it for later!